RemDelaporteMathurin/h-transport-materials/docs/dev/contributing.rst

 From a graph
 """"""""""""

-If the data is only plotted on a graph, numerise the plots with WebPlotDigitizer and export it as a CSV file.
+If the data is only plotted on a graph, numerise the plots with `WebPlotDigitizer <https://apps.automeris.io/wpd/>`_ and export it as a CSV file.
-As transparency and reproductibility are at the heart of the HTM philosophy, please attach the WebPlotDigitizer project to HTM:
+As transparency and reproductibility are at the heart of the HTM philosophy, please attach the `WebPlotDigitizer <https://apps.automeris.io/wpd/>`_ project to HTM:

-1. Download the project as a .tar archive File/SaveProject.
+#.
+Download the project as a .tar archive File/SaveProject.

-2. Move the .tar file to the appropriate folder inside ``property_database/``
+#.
+Move the .tar file to the appropriate folder inside ``property_database/``

-3. If several subfolders were added, add a ``__init__.py`` file to all the subfolders to make them importable
+#.
+If several subfolders were added, add a ``__init__.py`` file to all the subfolders to make them importable

 The folder should look like::